3 Programming Fundamentals in R (Part I)

 [1] -10

-In this scenario, R will runs the code and produces the output.
+In this scenario, R runs the code and produces the output.
 This is because the code still makes sense; it is perfectly legitimate to subtract 20 away from 10.
 R doesn’t know you actually meant to add 10 to 20.
 All it can see is three objects 10, -, and 20 in a logical order, so it executes the command.
 In this relationship, you’re the one in charge.

 The primary way to check for these errors is to always review the output of your code.
 If it looks significantly different from what you expected, then this silent error may be the cause.